mr-d3falt/word_picker/README.md

 ~/word_picker$ ls
 README.md  requirements.txt  rockyou_5_ch.txt  word_picker.py
 ```
-As you can see rockyou_5_ch.txt was created.
-Script picked only 5 chacrachter length words.
+As you can see 'rockyou_5_ch.txt' was created.
+Script picked only 5 chacrachter length words and wrote them to the 'rockyou_5_ch.txt' .